i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 Requests may contain Log Entries, and are variable-sized;
 responses do not contain Log Entries, and are fixed-size.

+Message types 1-4 are the standard RPC messages defined by Raft.
+This is the core Raft protocol.

+Message types 5-15 are the extended RPC messages defined by JRaft, to support clients, dynamic server changes, and efficient log synchronization.

+Message types 16-17 are the Log Compaction RPC messages defined in Raft section 7.

 ========================  ======  ===========  =================   =====================================